Meg Gatto

-Meg Gatto is an Emmy-nominated reporter and anchor.
+Meg Gatto is an Edward R. Murrow award winning reporter and anchor.
 She joined the FOX 8 team in March 2011 and can be seen on FOX 8 Morning Edition.

-Originally from Pennsylvania, Meg followed in the footsteps of her parents, moving to New Orleans to attend college.
+Originally from a suburb of Philadelphia, Pennsylvania, Meg followed in the footsteps of her parents, moving to New Orleans to attend college.
 She graduated from Loyola University with a degree in Broadcast Journalism.

 She knew at a young age she wanted to become a reporter and sought out numerous internships and opportunities to fulfill that dream.
 Along the way, she made lasting friendships that have helped her as her career progressed.